-High Plains Trail (formerly known as E-470 Regional Trail)
+High Plains Trail

 A new regional trail, the High Plains Trail, is in the works to the north of Parker along the E-470 corridor.
 This future trail is part of the recent E-470 Widening Project.
 The E-470 Authority designed, funded and constructed the regional trail from Quincy Avenue to approximately the county line between Arapahoe and Douglas Counties during the road widening project.
 This trail is planned to ultimately continue to the north adjacent to E-470 as their widening projects continue in the future.

 The trail is planned to continue due west, separating from the E-470 corridor and crossing through the future Kings Point development in Aurora, including a grade separated overcrossing of Parker Road.
 Once the trail crosses over Parker Road, it will connect with the existing Cherry Creek Trail, where trail users can head north on the Cherry Creek Trail or head south and connect with the existing Centennial Trail (aka E-470 Trail) within Parker to continue west.
 This alignment will ultimately provide a much safer crossing of Parker Road than an at-grade crossing near Cottonwood Drive to the south.

 Funding for the design and construction of the phase two project is a joint effort between Arapahoe County, City of Aurora, City of Centennial, Denver Regional Council of Governments, Douglas County, E-470 Public Highway Authority, Great Outdoors Colorado, and the Town of Parker.

 The partner’s group is working diligently on coordinating this complicated multi-jurisdictional trail project and making good progress.
 We anticipate the following construction timeline.

 The phase two trail project is divided into two trail segments.

 - Segment 1- From the Cherry Creek Trail to the east side of Parker Road (Construction is anticipated Spring 2022.)